JOSE & JSON Web Token (JWT) Examples

 JWS with Android PIN or biometric prompt to unlock the private key for signing:

-JSON Web Encryption (JWE) provides confidentiality of content, while also ensuring its integrity.
-Public / private (RSA and EC) as well as symmetric encryption are supported.
+JSON Web Encryption (JWE) is for sending confidential content with integrity protection.
+Public / private (RSA and EC) as well as symmetric AES and ChaCha encryption are supported.

 Create / decrypt JWE examples:

-The library provides a powerful and secure framework for handling tokens and messages secured with JOSE, such as JWT-based access tokens and OpenID tokens.
-The framework follows the security recommendations of the JOSE working group and has been tried with a wide range of use cases.
+The library includes a framework for handling tokens and messages secured with JOSE, such as JWT-encoded access tokens and OpenID Connect ID tokens.
+The framework follows the best current practises and was tested with a wide range of use cases.

 Parsing JOSE and JWT objects